 If you’re looking for a super tasty and easy Mexican food dinner, these Sheet Pan Chicken Fajitas will be a hit with the whole family!
-And I think my process of marinating the chicken for a few hours and broiling at the end of the cooking time makes this low-carb fajitas recipe extra delicious!
+And I think my process of marinating the chicken for a few hours and broiling at the end of the cooking time makes this low-carb chicken fajitas recipe extra delicious!

 There’s already a very tasty recipe on the blog for Slow Cooker Chicken Fajitas, but I know some of you aren’t that interested in using the slow cooker.
 So when I started seeing recipes online for Sheet Pan Chicken Fajitas I became intrigued by that method for making fajitas.

 And of course I’m a big fan of the way marinating adds flavor to grilled chicken breasts, so I wanted to create a recipe that used that technique.
-We also broiled the chicken and veggies for a few minutes at the end of the baking time for added flavor, and I am happy to say this chicken fajitas meal was delicious!
+We also broiled the chicken and veggies for a few minutes at the end of the baking time for added flavor, and I am happy to say this sheet pan fajitas meal was delicious!

-Kara and I always split the leftovers when we cook together, and I loved my leftover fajitas warmed very quickly in the microwave and served with cheese melted over the top.
+Kara and I always split the leftovers when we cook together, and I loved my leftover chicken fajitas warmed very quickly in the microwave and served with cheese melted over the top.
 Kara heated hers in a hot skillet, and she reported her family gobbled them up eaten inside tortillas.
 And we both agreed that a squeeze of fresh lime added at the table really brings out the flavor of the chicken and veggies!

 What ingredients do you need?